seek4science/seek-documentation/tech/docker/building-images.md

 ---
-title: Docker - Building your own images
+title: Docker - Building your own Docker image
-layout: page
+layout: page-ett
 ---

-# Docker

-## Building your own docker image

 If you are doing your own development, or you want to tweak the Docker image, it is simple to build your own.

-You need first of course, to have the SEEK code which you can get from [GitHub](https://github.com/seek4science/seek), see [Getting SEEK](../install.html#getting-seek)
+You need first of course, to have the SEEK code which you can get from [GitHub](https://github.com/seek4science/seek), see [Getting SEEK](../install#getting-seek)

 The Docker image is determined by the [Dockerfile](https://github.com/seek4science/seek/blob/main/Dockerfile), and in most cases you shouldn't need to change this.